-A Rosary Meditation: The Fourth Glorious Mystery, The Assumption.
+A Rosary Meditation: The Second Glorious Mystery, The Ascension.

 “And he was taken up into heaven, and sits at the right hand of God.”
 Mark 16:19.